 “There was particularly a concern about what the future of that market would look like if we let this merger go ahead, and if that kind of effect happened – with customers being taken away from 2 Degrees such that it would no longer have the incentive or the ability to invest and compete.”Former Commerce Commission chair Mark Berry

 It’s worth reminding yourself that in some ways 2degrees is a talisman for mobile telecommunications market competitiveness.
-While 2degrees is a force, the market can be seen to be working.
+While 2degrees remains a force, it looks like the market is working.
 The company’s position is no strong today.

-One other change since 2017 is that Vodafone now looks to be in a stronger position since its part-acquisition by Infratil.
+Another change since 2017 is Vodafone now looks to be in a stronger position since its part-acquisition by Infratil.
 This would play into any Sky merger decision in a subtle way.

 Infratil also owns a substantial share in Trustpower, the fourth largest internet service provider.
 It has told the Commerce Commission that Trustpower and Vodafone would remain separate.